 Using Pictures to Communicate

-Pictures are a great way to help children learn to communicate more frequently and more effectively.
-They can decrease frustration and help to get talking started
+Communicating with Pictures is a great way to help children learn to “talk” more frequently and more effectively.
+Pictures can decrease frustration and help to get talking started

-If they are used properly pictures will never slow down talking.
+If pictures are used properly, they will never slow down talking.
 When your child uses a picture to tell you what they want, you get to say the words they would have used over and over again because you know exactly what they are asking for.
-Communication is always the first step.
+Communicating with pictures is a great first step.

 This is what I use in my therapy room to help children choose what game they want to play.

 Find something that they are very motivated by.
-Something that they would always want if they see it.
+Something that they would always want if they saw it.
 Favourite toys or yummy snacks often work well.
 Try to find something that can be repeated lots of times.
-Toys that “end” such as bubbles, tops, wind up toys or toys that have lots of pieces such as legos.
+Toys that “end”, such as bubbles, tops, wind-up toys or toys that have lots of pieces, such as Legos.
 Snacks that come in small pieces.
 You want something that your child can ask for a number of times.

 Take a picture of the snack/toy, find an image on the internet or use part of the label/package.
 Stick this onto a background, coloured paper, cardboard, etc. Velcro or sticky tac works well.

-Teach your child to trade this picture for what they want.
+Teach your child to communicate with pictures by trading this picture for what they want.
 Start by showing them that you have the special something and tempt them with it.
-If needed give them a taste or a quick turn to get them interested.
+If needed, give them a taste or a quick turn to get them interested.
 Having another person to help your child take the picture off the background and give it to you can help.

 When they give you the picture, you say the words that they would have used.
 “Cracker, I want a cracker, cracker”.
 You give them the item as you are saying the words.
 Don’t hold out to make them talk.

-Once your child is successfully trading this one picture for what they want try adding more pictures to the background or set up another background for a different type of item.
+Once your child is successfully trading this one picture for what they want, try adding more pictures to the background or setting up another background for a different type of item.

 Tips: